Academy of Motion Picture Arts and Sciences: Membership

-The Samuel Goldwyn Theater in Beverly Hills, California, screens many new films for Academy members.
+Members screen new films at the Samuel Goldwyn Theater in Beverly Hills, California, in addition to other facilities in New York City and London.
 Since 2021, films in contention for awards are made available to members through a designated streaming app, replacing physical screeners.

 Expulsions

 Five people are known to have been expelled from the Academy.
 Academy officials acknowledge that other members have been expelled in the past, most for selling their Oscar tickets, but no numbers are available.